 '''

-On receipt of data from S to G on interface iif:

-if( DirectlyConnected(S) == TRUE AND iif == RPF_interface(S) ) {

-set KeepaliveTimer(S,G) to Keepalive_Period

-Note: a register state transition or UpstreamJPState(S,G)

-transition may happen as a result of restarting

-KeepaliveTimer, and must be dealt with here.

-}

-if( iif == RPF_interface(S) AND UpstreamJPState(S,G) == Joined AND

-inherited_olist(S,G) != NULL ) {

-set KeepaliveTimer(S,G) to Keepalive_Period

-}

-Update_SPTbit(S,G,iif)

-oiflist = NULL

 if( iif == RPF_interface(S) AND SPTbit(S,G) == TRUE ) {

 oiflist = inherited_olist(S,G)

-} else if( iif == RPF_interface(RP(G)) AND SPTbit(S,G) == FALSE) {
+} else if( iif == RPF_interface(RP(G)) AND SPTbit(S,G) == FALSE ) {

 oiflist = inherited_olist(S,G,rpt)

 CheckSwitchToSpt(S,G)

 } else {

-Note: RPF check failed
+Note: RPF check failed.

-A transition in an Assert FSM may cause an Assert(S,G)
+A transition in an Assert finite state machine may cause an

-or Assert(,G) message to be sent out interface iif.
+\# Assert(S,G) or Assert(,G) message to be sent out interface iif.

-See section 4.6 for details.
+See Section 4.6 for details.

 if ( SPTbit(S,G) == TRUE AND iif is in inherited_olist(S,G) ) {

 send Assert(S,G) on iif

 } else if ( SPTbit(S,G) == FALSE AND

-iif is in inherited_olist(S,G,rpt) {
+iif is in inherited_olist(S,G,rpt) ) {

 send Assert(,G) on iif

 }

 }

 oiflist = oiflist (-) iif

 forward packet on all interfaces in oiflist

 This pseudocode employs several "macro" definitions:

 DirectlyConnected(S) is TRUE if the source S is on any subnet that is

 directly connected to this router (or for packets originating on this

 router).

 inherited_olist(S,G) and inherited_olist(S,G,rpt) are defined in

 Section 4.1.

-'''

-Basically, inherited_olist(S,G) is the outgoing interface list for packets forwarded on (S,G) state, taking into account (,,RP) state, (,G) state, asserts, etc.
+Basically, inherited_olist(S,G) is the outgoing interface list for

+packets forwarded on (S,G) state, taking into account (,G) state,

+asserts, etc.

-inherited_olist(S,G,rpt) is the outgoing interface list for packets forwarded on (,,RP) or (,G) state, taking into account (S,G,rpt) prune state, asserts, etc.
+inherited_olist(S,G,rpt) is the outgoing interface list for packets

+forwarded on (,G) state, taking into account (S,G,rpt) prune state,

+asserts, etc.

 Update_SPTbit(S,G,iif) is defined in Section 4.2.2.

 CheckSwitchToSpt(S,G) is defined in Section 4.2.1.

-UpstreamJPState(S,G) is the state of the finite state machine in Section 4.5.7.
+UpstreamJPState(S,G) is the state of the finite state machine in

+Section 4.5.5.

-Keepalive_Period is defined in Section 4.10.
+Keepalive Period is defined in Section 4.11.

+'''

-Data-triggered PIM-Assert messages sent from the above forwarding code should be rate-limited in a implementation-dependent manner.
+Data-triggered PIM-Assert messages sent from the above forwarding code SHOULD be rate-limited in an implementation-dependent manner.